 If you are threatened with homelessness within 56 days, you can make an application for assistance to the council under the Homelessness Reduction Act 2017.

-The council has a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
-If you are homeless the council will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
+We have a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
+If you are homeless we will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
 You may be in priority need because you have been in prison or for other reasons such as mental health issues or a physical disability.

 Housing Options can also help you access other services such as hostels, day centres or supported housing.
-For further information or to apply for assistance contact the Housing Options team.
+You can contact the housing options team by telephone or by completing the online self-referral form: